Prajwal208V/countryList/Random GIFs/README.md

  and my comminication also not good so i am speaking with my self every day and i am thinking also in english

   coming to my projects
- i have done some projects assigned by prepbytes like to-do-list and digital clock project, Along with i have done some projects my self like like API/country list, Dice-Game, guess_my_number game, weather-web app and mapty app
+ i have done some projects assigned by prepbytes like to-do-list and digital clock project, Along with i have done some projects my self
+ like API/country list, Dice-Game, guess_my_number game, weather-web app and mapty app

 </p>